At just over seven hours, the flight to Perth goes quickly - after two movies and a meal, you're there.

 1. Explore Elizabeth Quay, Perth's waterfront playground

-The possibilities for eating, drinking and accommodation are ever-expanding at Elizabeth Quay, the exciting new city precinct between the CBD and the Swan River.
-You'll discover the best of Perth's urban riverside life, including fantastic outdoor art installations and a range of exciting dining options.
+The possibilities for eating, drinking and accommodation are ever-expanding at Elizabeth Quay, the exciting city precinct between the CBD and the Swan River.
+You'll discover the best of Perth's urban riverside life, including fantastic outdoor art installations, a range of exciting dining options and stunning new hotels.

 2. Snap a selfie with a quokka

-Definitely in the short list for ‘cutest animal on the planet', quokkas are hopping marsupials that are native to Rottnest Island, just offshore from Fremantle.
+Definitely in the short list for 'cutest animal on the planet', quokkas are hopping marsupials that are native to Rottnest Island, just offshore from Fremantle.
 They're friendly and hugely photogenic.
+Just remember to follow the guidelines to protect the quokkas' safety.
 The ferry ride to Rottnest takes 30 minutes from Fremantle and 90 minutes from Perth city.

 3. Roam around the King of all parks